Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - `IotHubServiceClient.Query.CreateAsync<T>(...)` is now async.
   - Call `QueryResponse<T>.MoveNextAsync()` in a loop (end when it returns `false`) and access `QueryResponse<T>.Current`.
 - `JobProperties` properties that hold Azure Storage SAS URIs are now of type `System.Uri` instead of `string`.

+#### Notable additions

+- `JobProperties` now has a helper property `IsFinished` which returns true if the job status is in a terminal state.

 #### ServiceClient